lohithmunakala/lohithmunakala/README.md

 <!--
 **lohithmunakala/lohithmunakala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

---> I am Lohith Munakala , currently a 3rd year student of Computer Science from IIIT Kalyani .
+--> I am Lohith Munakala , currently a final year student of Computer Science from IIIT Kalyani .
 I am an avid Kaggler and a Machine Learning Engineer.
 Have started doing fun stuff like contributing to Open Source.

 - 🔭 I’m currently working on ***Image Processing*** :camera: and ***NLP*** :u6708: